-The employer has filed a timely appeal to the Board from an Unemployment Insurance Lower Appeals Decision issued on August 12, 2014.
-That Decision held the claimant did not have reasonable assurance of returning to the same or similar work, in an academic institution, in the second of two consecutive terms, within the meaning of Md.
+The claimant has filed a timely appeal to the Board from the Unemployment Insurance Lower Appeals Decisions issued on August 20, 2014 in Appeal Nos.
+1417365 and 1417366.
+Those decisions held the claimant had reasonable assurance of returning to the same or similar work, in an academic institution, in the second of two consecutive terms, within the meaning of Md.
 Code Ann., Lab. & Empl.
 Art., §8-909.
-Benefits were allowed, based on this employment, for the week beginning May 11, 2014 through the week ending August 30, 2014, so long as other eligibility requirements were met.
+Benefits were denied, based on this employment, for the week beginning June 15, 2014 through the week ending July 12, 2014 and from the week beginning July 27, 2014 through the week ending August 23, 2014.
+In each decision it was held that the claimant may be eligible for unemployment benefits under covered employment, even though wages from this employer could not be used to determine the claimant's weekly benefit amount.
+The Board affirms the Decisions of the hearing examiner but modifies the disqualification dates.